leoshimo/vrs/docs/concepts.md

 Names put the hint first, for example `value__p7Fq2mR8tK4vW9xB`.
 The 16-character random suffix keeps independently generated names distinct, including when an expansion is printed and read back. `(gensym)` uses `tmp` as the hint.
-Give temporaries meaningful hints, and use ordinary helper functions for code that doesn't need access to the caller's variables.
-For example, `srv!` delegates its message loop to `vrs/service_loop`, so the loop's locals need no generated IDs.
+Give temporaries meaningful hints. `srv!` uses fresh names for the receive loop's locals while retaining readable handler argument names such as `x`.
+It only renames a handler argument if necessary to avoid capture or handle a wildcard.

 Macro definitions belong to a process.
-Functions retain the expansions they were compiled with, so reevaluate a function after changing a macro it uses.
+A spawned process receives its own snapshot of the macro definitions; redefining a macro there does not change the parent's definition.
+Quoted source does not carry macro definitions with it.
-VRS's `srv!` and `spawn_srv!` use macros to generate service control flow;
+`bind_srv` remains an ordinary runtime function that discovers the live interface.
-`bind_srv` is an ordinary runtime function that discovers the live interface.
+Expansion has instruction, nesting, and value-size limits to catch runaway transformers; normal generated service loops run outside those limits.

 ## Function Metadata